3-DAY COPENHAGEN ITINERARY

 Visit Christiansborg Palace

-Start your day 1 in Copenhagen at one of the most interesting sights in Copenhagen.
+Start your day 1 at one of the most interesting sights in Copenhagen.

-One place to visit, whether you visit in summer or winter, is Christiansborg Palace.
+One place to visit, whether you visit in summer or winter, is Christiansborg Palace and it should not be missed on any Copenhagen itinerary.
 It is close to other main attractions in the city center yet located on the mini island of Slotsholmen.

 Christiansborg Palace was once the home of Danish kings and queens, but after one of several great fires, the royal family moved to Amalienborg Palace in the late 1800’s and never returned.